Skip to Main Content

 EBSCO Academic eBook Collection

 CREDO Reference specializes in reference ebooks.
 It provides overview, background information - like a Wikipedia you can trust.
-Use the widget below to get started or access the full platform.
+Use the widget below to get started or access the full CREDO platform.
 Lock Icon: SMCC users only

 Cloud Library

 Cloud Library Logo and Link Provided by the State of Maine, the Cloud Library offers eBooks and AudioBooks for download.
-Start browsing online or download the app for a variety of platforms.
+Start browsing online or download the Cloud Library app for a variety of platforms.
 Now you're free to read or listen on the go!

 Reference Appointments